Invasive Parathyroid Surgery Video. (MIRP Parathyroid Operation)

 expertise.
 Don't think you must have Dr Norman perform your operation.
 He'd let

 his partners perform his parathyroid operation, so you should too!
-All three
+All

 This 13-minute operation seems pretty darn simple, yet no other